Rowlock

 A rowlock, with a gate, on an outrigger used in sports rowing.

 A rowlock (/ˈrɒlək/), sometimes spur (due to the similarity in shape and size), oarlock (American English) or gate, is a brace that attaches an oar to a boat.
 When a boat is rowed, the rowlock acts as a fulcrum for the oar.

 On ordinary rowing craft, the rowlocks are attached to the gunwales.
-In the sport of rowing, the rowlocks are attached to outriggers (often just called "riggers"), which project from the boat and provide greater leverage.
-In sport rowing, the rowlocks are normally U-shaped and attached to a vertical pin which allows the rowlock to pivot around the pin during the rowing stroke.
-They additionally have a locking mechanism (properly known as "the gate") across the top of the "U" to prevent the oar from unintentionally popping out of the rowlock.
+In sport rowing, hulls are narrower, and the rowlocks are attached to outriggers (often just called "riggers"), which project from the boat and provide greater leverage.
+The rowlocks are normally U-shaped and attached to a vertical pin which allows the rowlock to pivot around the pin during the rowing stroke.
+In sport rowing they additionally have a locking mechanism (properly known as "the gate") across the top of the "U" to prevent the oar from unintentionally popping out of the rowlock.